 Generally, we tended to finish our morning excursion just before lunch.
 I haven’t mentioned food in any of my blogs recently, so I thought I’d add a little more information about our dining.
 In the beginning, the food seemed pretty good.
 Now, it seemed to have deteriorated slightly, but it was still reasonable.
 The chef had a tough job catering to so many different nationalities on the ship.
 The lunch buffet always included a salad.
 Of course there was also a heated meat, fish, starch, and veggies.
 The options didn’t exactly go together.
 Sometimes, we could get grilled fish and egg rolls at the same lunch.

 We sat with this one couple from England that were quite funny.
 They represented their home county in international bridge tournaments.
-It was quite fascinating to listen to all the rules, and how they competed.
+It was fascinating to listen to all the rules, and how they competed.
 Somehow we also got on the topic of food.
-We had mentioned that the first night we thought the fish was very good, but since then it was disappointing, and we had switched to eating meat because the chef did an excellent job with beef.
+We had mentioned that the first night we thought the fish was very good, but since then it was disappointing.
+As a result, we had switched to eating meat because the chef did an excellent job with beef.
 The English lady agreed and continued with a story about their recent travels to some islands off of Scotland.

 In her English accent she said, “You know over there, many people are fishermen.
 It is their job to bring home fresh fish, and the fish we ate tasted like it was out of the freezer.
 It was just atrocious!”
 I couldn’t help but chuckle.
 She could just rip a topic to shreds and with her English accent, she sounded nice about it!

 Anyway, during lunch, our ship motored to our next destination, Burgerbukta.
 It anchored in the bay pretty far from shore.
-As such, we had our kayaks shuttled to a starting point and we took another zodiac to the location.
+As such, we had our kayaks shuttled to a starting point, and we followed in another zodiac.
 Otherwise, it would have taken far too long to get started.
 The seas were pretty rough, so we could only unload off one side of the zodiac instead of both.
 I can’t say the kayak loading process was very graceful as we clutched the side of the zodiac while getting situated.

 Once we joined the group, we paddled out of the rough sea into the protected bay of icebergs toward a glacier.
 David really wanted to get close to the glacier, though close was relative…300 feet away.
 Regardless, we led the pack past cloudy white and bright blue icebergs.
 They changed colors with the sun as the light shimmered through the clouds.
 The ice snapped, crackled, and popped like a bowl of Rice Krispies.
 We all took a quiet moment just to listen.